MIXTAPE DELINQUENTS: A Bootleg Roleplaying Game (OPEN ALPHA)

 - OVERLAPPING GAMEPLAY SYSTEMS: Even in this early alpha demo, MTD has several simulated gameplay systems that all interact, and more are, most likely, on the way! ("A GENERAL GUIDE FOR BASIC PLAY" for more info on the currently implemented game systems)

 - 100% FREE OF "HANDHOLDING": No quest marker telling you where to go.
 No unnecessary tutorials.
-After the opening (currently not-quite-finished) cutscene, you're dropped into the level, and let loose with nothing but you're starting gun, Chromecorp(R) Chromeclip(TM) Universal Ammo (you're one-stop shop for ammo-as-a-service.) and a virtual "diary" with updating entries to let you know what you're goals are.
-You gotta use you're head and the game trusts that you can figure it out on you're own, no intrusive and/or condescending instructions needed!
+In this version the demo you're dropped into the level, and let loose with nothing but you're starting gun, Chromecorp(R) Chromeclip(TM) Universal Ammo (you're one-stop shop for ammo-as-a-service.) and a virtual "diary" with updating entries to let you know what you're goals are.
+You gotta use your head and the game trusts that you can figure it out on you're own, no intrusive and/or condescending instructions needed!

-- TOTAL PLAYER FREEDOM: Emergent gameplay with reactive enemy AI and environment-based tools, open-end levels, and deceptively simple objectives means there's always more than one way to tackle a challenge.
+- TOTAL PLAYER FREEDOM: Emergent gameplay with reactive enemy (and ally!)
+AI, environment-based tools, open-end levels, and deceptively simple objectives means there's always more than one way to tackle a challenge.
 EXAMPLES: On the way to the warehouse in the demo level, you can sneak past the cops, lean around corners to shoot, distract enemies with sounds or even get together a group of fellow punks to help you out in fights.
-Once you're at the warehouse, you can go in guns blazing, sneak past the guards, take them out from a distance in careful spots to avoid alerting the others with with the sound of you're gun, unlock the door (with a very predictable four-digit password.) to get in more stealthily, blow up the door and/or enemies with one of the barrels, or you could find the secret vent, rush through it before the pigs can shoot at you, jump down from the shaft in the ceiling, stack some boxes to get up to the other vent, take out the nearby guard before he knows what hit em, grab the package and either just hightail it out of there, or if you wanna get EXTRA fancy, stack some more box and put the imsim number into the door just to flex...
+Once you're at the warehouse, you can go in guns blazing, sneak past the guards, take them out from a distance in careful spots to avoid alerting the others with with the sound of you're gun, unlock the door (with a very predictable four-digit password.) to get in more stealthily, blow up the door and/or enemies with one of the barrels, or you could find the secret vent, rush through it before the pigs can shoot at you, jump down from the shaft in the ceiling, stack some boxes to get up to the other vent, take out the nearby guard before he knows what hit em, grab the package and either just hightail it out of there, or if you wanna get EXTRA fancy, stack some more box and put the imsim number into the door and head out from there just to flex...
 I'm getting carried away typing this but you get the idea, tons of ways to tackle the demos level's object, half this stuff I mention I didn't even plan for, I just figured out it was a good way to do it.
 In a sense the "organizing a riot" was a happy accident by allowing the player to ask punk NPC's to follow them

 Everything you need to know going in to the MTD Early Alpha build